smallDazza/T1A1_Workbook/DarrenSmall_T1A1.md

  ~~~
  - Interpreters / Compilers Features & Differences:
     - Interpreters:
-        - An interpreter executes a high-level language line by line while the program is running.
+        - An interpreter is a computer program that reads source code in a high-level language like Python, Javascript and Ruby, and executes it line by line while the program is running.
+Because it converts into a lower-level language (machine code) in a sequential process, they generally tend to be slower than compilers.
-        - Better for debugging as runs each line sequentially until a error occurs.
+        - But Interpreters are better for debugging code, because as it runs each line sequentially until a error occurs, they can easily be idendified and fixed.
         - Memory required is less than a compiler.
         - If interrupted at any point, must restart from the beginning.
-        - Relatively flexible.
+        - Relatively more flexible.

     - Compilers:
-        - A compiler executes a high-level language into a lower-level language, like machine code, in whole for the entire program.
+        - A compiler is a program that executes a high-level language such as C, C++ and Java, into a lower-level language (machine code), in whole for the entire program.
+The resulting entire program compiled code can be executed directly by a computers hardware, which is done by producing the output as an executable program file.
         - Compilers will operate quicker than interpreters.
-        - After compiling the entire code it returns all errors.
-This makes it harder to locate and fix them.
+        - After compiling the entire program code it will return all/any errors.
+This makes it much harder to locate and fix them.
         - Larger in size compared to interpreters.
         - Not flexible.